biohackerellie/music-app/Custom-Template/README.md

 1. Clone this folder: You can download just this folder from the repo by going to [https://download-directory.github.io/](https://download-directory.github.io/) and pasting in the url of this directory: https://github.com/biohackerellie/music-app/tree/main/Custom-Template

 2. Create an .env File: At the root of the repository, create a new .env file.
-This file will store all of your environment variables.
+This file will store all of your environment variables to customize the app like the Title and the sidebar links.
 Use the provided .env.example file as a guide.

 3. Place all of your music files in the /server/public/audio directory, and your album covers in the images directory.
 Alternatively, you can have these folders elsewhere like on a shared directory and link them with the docker compose file, check step 5 for details.